MarioDelgadoSr/MyWarehouseVisualizerDoc/README.md

 #### Inventory Data Specifications

 At a minimum, the Inventory data must have the following columns of data:

 Column Name | Notes
 -------|-------
 LOCATION | A unique identifier for a slot.
-'LOCATION' is also a column in the Layout dataset.
+'LOCATION' is also a column in the Inventory dataset.

 ##### Data Attributes